Employment and Support Allowance

 An ‘assessment phase’ normally applies to all new Employment and Support Allowance (ESA) claimants.
 During the assessment phase, you should undergo the ‘Work Capability Assessment’.

 The assessment phase should last for 13 weeks, although it can be extended if there is a delay in carrying out the assessment.
-Such delays are routine.
+Such delays are common.

 During the assessment phase, you will be paid just a basic allowance of ESA (whether you get contributory ESA or income-related ESA).

 - To assess whether you have a limited capability for work.
 If you do, you can stay on ESA.

 - To assess whether you have a limited capability for work-related activity.
 This is used to decide whether you are placed in the 'support group' or the 'work-related activity group' (read on for more details).

 The Work Capability Assessment is also important for Universal Credit, the new benefit that’s currently being phased in to replace several existing means-tested benefits, including the income-related part of ESA.

 The Work Capability Assessment determines whether you are entitled to the ‘limited capability for work-related activity’ amount of Universal Credit and what work-related requirements you must meet to keep receiving the benefit in full.